flegac/JStory/README.md

 - Test classes should have a nice functionnal name since the class name is used to generate documentation titles.

 # Usage
-Build with mvn install
-Run PubliserTest.java as a JUnit test.
+Build with mvn install, then run PubliserTest.java as a JUnit test.

 This will build a documentation website covering the JStory project itself.